Equivariant analytic torsion for proper actions

 For the rest of this section, let $F_1$ be such that \eqref{eq decay kappa gen} holds for all $\epsilon$, where $\kappa_t$ is the kernel of $e^{-t\Delta_E}$.
 Let $F_3$ be the function \eqref{eq def F3}, for $a$ such that \eqref{eq Gaussian F3} holds for all $\epsilon$. \begin{lemma} Suppose that $\lim_{t \to \infty} F_1(t)F_3(t)=0$.
 Then

 \end{lemma} \begin{proof} By \eqref{eqtor_compact},

 We first consider the first term on the right hand side.
 The space $\ker(\Delta_E)$ equals the $L^2$-cohomology of $M$ with values in $E$, and these cohomology groups depend on the quasi-isometry class of the metric, see proposition 3.1 in \cite{carron}.
 By lemma \ref{lem quasi-isom}, the metrics $\lambda_{\epsilon}$ are all quasi-isometric.
 Therefore, the projection $P$ does not depend on $\epsilon$.
-This implies that, if we can take the derivative inside the integral, then we can use lemma \ref{$g$-trace_der2} to obtain \beq{eq form1 2}
+Together with \eqref{der_ops_2}, this implies that,